adgayle/aws-saa-study-guide/saa.md

 * Restores
     * Creates a new database with new name
 * Encryption at rest with KMS
-    * To encrypt copy the snapshot with the encryption enabled then restore the snapshot to a new database
+    * To encrypt, copy the snapshot with the encryption enabled then restore the snapshot to a new database
 * Replication
     * Multi-AZ
         * Replicates the database synchronously to another AZ